Christmas Day in London is the only day of the year when London comes to a standstill: There is no public transport and most shops are closed.

 Christmas Day Sigthseeing Bus Tour

-A special Christmas Day sightseeing bus tour normally runs on Christmas Day in London.
-We think this is actually a good way of spending part of the day, and it can be pretty spectacular.
+A special Christmas Day sightseeing bus tour will run on Christmas Day in London.
+We think this is a good way of spending part of the day, and it can be pretty spectacular.
 Just imagine – no crowds, no traffic… You will see London like never before, and it’s also a way to get around the city as there is no public transport.